 implementation.
 The vmethods system is used to determine the set

-vmethod is called for every registered class of the node's __mro__
+The registered vmethod (if it exists) is called for every registered

-field.
-To give an example, the __mro__ of the standard Transform
+__mro__ of the standard Transform node is:

 and the standard RenderVisitor class registers vmethods for